ERnsTL/flowd/README.md

 Testing:

-* Planned, there is support in the FBP Network Protocol and in other runtimes for comparison.
-(TODO)
+* (planned) There is support in the FBP Network Protocol and in other runtimes for comparison.

 Persistence:

+* Loading and saving to/from disk is implemented in basic form (`flowd.graph.json`), with further validation and UX improvements planned.
-* Persisting the network graph data structure 1:1 to disk upon network:persist message.
+* Persisting the network graph data structure 1:1 to disk as `flowd.graph.json` via `network:persist` message.
 * Goal:  Never lose your network definition.
 * (planned) Sending persist message from the GUI designer. (where is the button in noflo-ui to trigger persist message?)
 * (planned) Automatic saving of changed network every x minutes.
 * (planned) Integrity checker of loaded and saved graphs, showing critical (cannot load, cannot start this graph) and non-critical errors (missing connections, unconnected ports, unavailable components).
 * (planned) Keep a previous version of the persisted graph (.bak file)
 * Ability to abort the flowd instance, Ctrl+C does not save and overwrite persistence file.
-* Exlusion of the default persistence file from VCS.
+* Exclusion of the default persistence file from VCS.

 Checkpointing: